Plan the First Day’s Session

 Have class members go around the circle and state at minimum their name, major, and year.
 Take attendance as the students say their names, and be sure to write on your attendance sheet any variant names students want to be called that do not appear on the roster.
 Write challenging names phonetically to help you pronounce them correctly.
 Consider having the students say their names each time they speak for the first couple of weeks.
 You may also consider having the students write their names on folded pieces of thick paper (tent cards) that can be displayed on their desks for the first couple of weeks.

 If you have discussed enrollment policies and procedures with the Instructor of Record before the first day of class, you will be able to deliver accurate and consistent information to your students on the first day.
-Some enrollment processes have changed with the adoption of a new registration system, so do your best to gather current information and alleviate student concerns.
+Do your best to gather current information and alleviate student concerns.

 Announce the enrollment policies about adding and dropping the class, switching sections, students on the waitlist, etc. Will you drop students from the roster who miss a class during the first three weeks?
 When will you enroll people from the waitlist?